Bad credit? No problem.

 Fixing your credit score might seem like an impossible task.
 It’s not.
-Yeah, it takes time for your credit score to make a full recovery.
-But, adding 50-100 points can happen relatively quickly.
+While it takes time for your credit score to make a full recovery, adding 50-100 points can happen relatively quickly.
 Here’s how.

 Step #1: Know Your Current Credit Score

-It’s pretty hard to improve your credit score if you don’t know where you stand.
-Before you do anything else, you need to know your current credit score.
+It’s hard to improve your credit score if you don’t know where you stand.
+Before doing anything else, you need to know your current credit score.

 Step #2: Check Your Credit Report

 Did you know that you’re entitled to 3 free credit reports every year?
 It’s true!
 Each of the three major credit bureaus are required to provide a free copy of your credit report once every calendar year.
 And, since there are three of them, you can check one bureau’s report every four months.
 Comb through that sucker, looking for any errors or marks against your credit that you didn’t know you had.
 Dispute any errors and negotiate to settle past-due accounts so that they don’t count as a mark against your score.

 If you want to build credit, you have to use credit.
 But how do you access credit when your credit score is low?
 Speed up the process by getting a secured credit card.

 With secured credit cards, a company extends credit to you provided you put down a security deposit.
 By using your card in small increments and paying it off each month, you’ll prove that you can handle credit responsibly.
 The credit card company reports your responsible use to the credit bureaus, and – before long – you’ll start seeing an increase in your credit score!